-(b) Participants acknowledge and accept that the e-Hub will reject Messages that exceed the 1-MB-limits prescribed in clause 5.8(a).
-AEMO must use reasonable endeavours to ensure that the e-Hub rejects Messages which exceed the limits prescribed in clause 5.8(a)1MB with an Event Code (ase:Code) of "6", i.e. "Message too big".
+- (a) Participants must ensure that Messages containing B2B aseXML Transactions do not exceed an uncompressed Message size of 1 MB. - (b) Participants acknowledge and accept that the e-Hub will reject Messages that exceed the 1 MB limit.
+AEMO must use reasonable endeavours to ensure that the e-Hub rejects Messages which exceed 1MB with an Event Code (ase:Code) of "6", i.e. "Message too big".